AjsonZ/E07a-Particles/README.md

 # E07a-Particles
+# This assignment is to play with particles.
+# I can adjust variables to any number as long as I feel satisfied.
+It's fun.

 Playing with particles and emitters

 This is an opportunity for you to play with some particles.
 As you hold down the mouse button, particles are generated and appended to self.particle_list.
 You will have the opportunity to play with the parameters for generating the particles to explore different effects.